Concept by Preston Max Allen and Jessica Kahkoska

 Music Direction by Patrick Sulken

 The act of writing a letter has been a way for Americans to share their most personal hopes, concerns, and dreams with the occupants of our nation’s highest office since its founding.

 "Letters to the President" reimagines an archival canon of letters through new music by multiple musical theatre composers.
 Each new song is inspired by an actual letter to a U.S. president curated from the National Archives and private collections from across the country.
 Spanning topics including western expansion, World Wars I and II, space exploration, and the civil rights movement, Letters to the President offers a powerful look at the American dream.
-The evening will consist of the composers’ songs performed alongside readings of the letters that inspired them.

-“Letters to the President” features songs by Alexander Sage Oyen, Anna K. Jacobs, Ben Wexler, Dawn Avery, Elliah Heifetz, Emily Gardner Xu Hall, The Lobbyists, Madeline Myers, Mark Sonnenblick, Naomi Matlow & Teresa Lotz, Nick Blaemire, Preston Max Allen, Rona Siddiqui, Ronvé O’Daniel & Jevares Myrick, Simone Allen, Will Van Dyke & Jeff Talbot, and Zack Zadek.
+“Letters to the President” features songs by Anna K. Jacobs, Ben Wexler, Dawn Avery, Elliah Heifetz, Emily Gardner Xu Hall, The Lobbyists, Madeline Myers, Mark Sonnenblick, Naomi Matlow & Teresa Lotz, Nick Blaemire, Preston Max Allen, Rona Siddiqui, Ronvé O’Daniel & Jevares Myrick, Simone Allen, Will Van Dyke & Jeff Talbot, and Zack Zadek.

 All Photos by Marget Long, The Cooper Union, 2019

 Andrew Chappelle, Whitney Bashor And More Join Letters to the President At Cooper Union

 Letters to the President at Cooper Union Announces Composer Line-Up

 Broadwayworld.com: Letters to the President Comes to Cooper Union on April 8

 AM New York: Musicians to share Americans' 'Letters to the President' at The Cooper Union